AGuyNamedDJ/Personal-Website/README.md

                     - Description: The JournalEntry1 component is exported for use in other parts of the application.

             -- Journals.js
+                1. **Imports**:
+                    - Description: General imports for the page, including React.
+                2. **Component Definition**:
+                    - Description: The functional component "Journals" which contains all the journal entries is defined.
+Each journal entry is an object with properties such as id, title, image, link, and date.
+                3. ***Render**:
+                    - Description: Contains the render method of the component, which includes:
+                        - The page title.
+                        - A grid of journal entries created by mapping through the reversedJournals array.
+                4. **Export**:
+                    - Description: The Journals component is exported for use in other parts of the application.

             -- MyStory.js
+                1. **Imports**:
+                    - Description: Standard React imports along with useState and useEffect hooks.
+The FlipPage package for implementing the book-like UI is also imported.
+                2. **Component Definition**:
+                    - Description: A functional component "MyStory" is defined.
+It includes a state for tracking the window dimensions which is useful for responsive design, and an effect that listens to window resize events.
+                3. **Render**:
+                    - Description: The component's render method includes:
+                        - A page title.
+                        - The FlipPage component which holds the book-like UI.
+The FlipPage component has several custom properties and each 'page' of the book is created using an 'article' tag that holds the page's content.
+Each page contains a title, the main content and a footer.
+                4. **Resize Effect**:
+                    - Description: An effect that adds a resize event listener to the window.
+This updates the state containing the window's dimensions every time a resize event occurs, thus ensuring responsiveness of the book.
+The event listener is removed when the component is unmounted to prevent memory leaks.
+                5. **Export**:
+                    - Description: The "MyStory" component is exported for use in other parts of the application.

             -- Privacy & Legal.js
+                1. **Imports**:
+                    - Description: The PrivacyLegal page only requires the default React import, as no hooks or additional components are used.
+                2. **Component Definition**:
+                    - Description: The functional component "PrivacyLegal" is defined, which provides the site's privacy policy and terms & conditions.
+                3. **Render**:
+                    - Description: The render method includes:
+                        - The page title "Privacy & Legal".
+                        - Two main sections, one for the privacy policy and the other for the terms & conditions.
+Each of these sections contain a header, a last updated date, and the relevant text and data points.
+                        - The privacy policy details how user data is collected, used, and protected, while the terms & conditions provide information about site usage and potential updates to the terms.
+                        - Contact information is also provided in both sections, in the event that a user has any queries or concerns about the site's privacy practices or terms of service.
+                4. **Export**:
+                    - Description: The "PrivacyLegal" component is exported for use in other parts of the application.

             -- Projects.js
+                1. **Imports**:
+                    - Description: React and Link from 'react-router-dom' are imported for creating the component and navigation links.
+                2. **Component Definition**:
+                    - Description: Define "Projects", a functional component showcasing project categories: software development, trading, and literary works.
+                3. **Render**:
+                    - Description: The component renders a title and three sections each dedicated to a project category.
+Each section includes a brief description and a link or embedded media for further exploration.
+                4. **Export**:
+                    - Description: The "Projects" component is exported for use elsewhere in the application.

             -- RealEstate.js
+                1. **Imports**:
+                    - Description: Import React to build the functional component.
+                2. **Component Definition**:
+                    - Description: Define the functional component "RealEstate" which currently features a placeholder "Coming Soon" message.
+                3. **Render:
+                    - Description**: The component renders a message indicating that this section of the site is currently under development and asks users to stay tuned for updates.
+                4. **Export**:
+                    - Description: The "RealEstate" component is exported for use elsewhere in the application.

             -- SiteMap.js
+                1. **Imports**:
+                    - Description: React is imported to build the functional component.
+The Link component from "react-router-dom" is imported for navigation within the application.
+                2. **Component Definition**:
+                    - Description: Define the functional component "SiteMap" which renders a site map of the application's routes and sections.
+                3. **Render**:
+                    - Description: The component organizes and renders links for various sections of the site such as "About", "Projects", "Ventures", "Credentials", and "Connect".
+Each section has different subcategories with their own set of links.
+                4. **Export**:
+                    - Description: The "SiteMap" component is exported for use elsewhere in the application.

             -- TearmsofUse.js
+                1. **Imports**:
+                    - Description: React is imported to define the functional component.
+                2. **Component Definition**:
+                    - Description: A functional component, "TermsOfUse", is defined.
+It does not accept any props, but renders the terms of use for the website.
+                3. **Render**:
+                    - Description: This component returns a div with the class "terms-container", which includes a title and multiple sections.g
+                4. **Export**:
+                    - Description: The "TermsOfUse" component is exported for use elsewhere in the application.

             -- Ventures.js
+                1. **Imports**:
+                    - Description: Various React features, 'react-router-dom', and 'framer-motion' are imported for component creation, routing, and animations respectively.
+                2. **Function Definitions**:
+                    - Description: A throttle function is defined to limit function invocation rate.
+                3. **Component Definition**:
+                    - Description: The "Ventures" functional component is defined, using hooks for state and effects.
+                4. **State Variables**:
+                    - Description: useState hooks manage state for image indices and carousel lock status.
+                5. **Image Arrays**:
+                    - Description: Two image URL arrays are defined for carousel display.
+                6. **useEffect Hooks**:
+                    - Description: Two useEffect hooks manage image rotation based on time intervals and scroll events.
+                7. **Render**:
+                    - Description: The component renders a div with nested elements, including a carousel of images.
+                8. **Export**:
+                    - Description: "Ventures" component is exported for use elsewhere.

             -- Websites.js
+                1. **Imports**:
+                    - Description: React and 'react-router-dom' are imported to build the component and routing.
+                2. **Component Definition**:
+                    - Description: The "Websites" functional component is defined with a list of websites showcasing different projects.
+                3. **Data Definition**:
+                    - Description: An array of objects holds the data for each website, including title, description, technologies, images, and links.
+                4. **Render**:
+                    - Description: The component renders a page containing a title and a series of website cards.
+Each card displays the project details and relevant links.
+                5. **Export**:
+                    - Description: The "Websites" component is exported for use elsewhere.

         -- utilities/ :This directory contains utility components, helper functions, or custom hooks that provide specific functionality used across the project.
             -- ErrorPage.js :A component that displays an error page when a route is not found or an error occurs in the application.